What are the objectives of Visiting?

 Who are the Visitors?

-Two senior Gynaecologists familiar with the Visiting process are appointed by the Chair of the EBCOG Standing Committee for Training Recognition (SCTR).
-A trainee is appointed by the European Network of Trainees in Obstetrics and Gynaecology (ENTOG).
+The Visiting team consists of two senior Gynaecologists experienced in the Visiting process, appointed by the Chair of the EBCOG Standing Committee for Training Recognition (SCTR), and one trainee appointed by ENTOG.